cmcverry/mini-shell/README.md

-# MiniShell
+# mini-shell

-MiniShell is a C program that interprets and performs Unix commands.
+mini-shell is a C program that interprets and performs Unix commands.
 This program is built and tested to run on top of the Bash Unix Shell (bash).

 ## Compilation Instructions